CloudKlass/Azure-Advanced-Networking/Instructions/Labs/M02_Unit 3 Create and configure a virtual network gateway.md

 1. On **ManufacturingVM \| Connect**, select **Download RDP file**.

-1. Save the RDP file to your desktop.
+1. Select keep if prompted.

 1. Connect to ManufacturingTestVM using the RDP file, and the username **TestUser** and the password **Pa55w.rd1234abc**.
 After connecting, minimize the RDP session.